 Don’t allow others to suck you into their drama party.

-How much drama a person allows to characterize their life is largely determined by the company that they keep.
+How much drama a person’s life has is largely determined by who they associate with.
 We have to choose to love some people at a distance.
-Not everyone in life is a person that you are going to want to do life with.
-Most people who stumble through life always dealing with some type of personal drama are negative and unhappy people, and they want others to feel their pain.
-If you hang around the host of a drama party long enough, they are going to want you to help them decorate for the party and invite more guests!
-DON”T GET INVOLVED!
-STAY AWAY!
-If you want to be a happy, successful, positive, and upbeat kind of person, seek out people that exhibit those types of qualities!
+Not everyone is a person you want to do life with.
+Most people who always deal with some type of personal drama are negative and unhappy people.
+They want others to feel their pain.
+You can’t hang around the host of a drama party for very long.
+If you do, they’ll want you to help them decorate for the party and invite more guests!
+Don’t accept the invitation to the party.
+If you want to be a happy and upbeat kind of person, seek out people that exhibit those qualities!
 Learn from them and do the things that they do.
-Whatever you do, don’t allow the people who always have some type of personal drama happening in their life to have space in your head!
+Whatever you do, don’t allow the “drama dwellers” to have space in your head!
 Their way of thinking will get you all messed up!

 Thanks for reading!

 Until next time,